-Impact 1 is proposed for the disturbance of 1,900 square feet (0.04 acre) of PMA, for a proposed sewer connection tie into an existing WSSC line.
+Impact 1 is approved for the disturbance of 1,900 square feet (0.04 acre) of PMA, for an approved sewer connection tie into an existing WSSC line.
 This impact is necessary for the site to provide adequate public facilities.
 This impact is required for the reasonable and orderly use of the property, as would any development on the site, and would rely on access to public water and sewer.
-Staff support this impact as proposed.
+Environmental Planning staff support this impact, as planned.